 There is no archetypal Photography pupil and historically we have taught pupils from a diverse range of backgrounds and photographic experience but who are motivated and excited about the possibilities within subject.
-For those wishing to specialise within a creative industry, Pre-U Photography (replacing the current A Level model - see below) can be a stepping stone for entry to Foundation courses as well as direct entry to the most competitive photography and design-based degree courses.
+For those wishing to specialise within a creative industry, A Level Photography can be a stepping stone for entry to Foundation courses as well as direct entry to the most competitive photography and design-based degree courses.

 The Personal Investigation consists of two integrated constituent parts:

 - A major in-depth critical, practical and theoretical investigative project/portfolio and outcome/s based on themes and subject matter that have personal significance.